Mkhan13/draw_to_speech/README.md

 - **Model Selected:**  Deep Learning

 ### Comparison to Naive Approach
-The naive baseline has an accuracy of nearly 0% due to the large amount of classes
+The naive baseline predicts the most frequent class and has an accuracy of nearly 0%.
+This is due to the large amount of classes and balanced sampling strategy during preprocessing.
+The classical machine learning approach is a logistic regression model on PCA reduced image vectors and has a 24% accuracy.
+The accuracy was limited by the model's inability to capture the complex visual patterns.
+The neural network based deep learning approach was based on a pretrained EfficientNet model and significantly outperforms the other approaches.
+It has an accuracy of 70% with an f1 score of 0.7078 meaning it learned more spacial features that the classical ml appraoch could not capture.

 ---